-Target Bonus and Commission Opportunities
+Target Bonus Opportunities

-In September 2021, the Compensation Committee reviewed the target bonus and commission opportunities of our executive officers and management team, including the applicable NEOs, and adjusted target bonus and commission opportunities, as applicable, for each of our NEOs in view of their performance during fiscal year 2021 and considered several factors, including our peer group's short-term incentive bonus target opportunity for similarly situated executives, our Company's overall financial and operational results for the prior fiscal year, the performance of the individual executive officer, the executive officer's potential to contribute to our long-term strategic goals, his or her role and scope of responsibilities within our Company, his or her individual experience and skills, the Compensation Committee's sense of competitive market practices for annual bonuses and the recommendations of our CEO (for NEOs other than himself).
+In September 2022, the Compensation Committee reviewed the target bonus opportunities of our executive officers and management team, including the applicable NEOs, and adjusted target bonus opportunities for each of our NEOs in view of their performance during fiscal year 2022 and considered several factors, including our peer group's short-term incentive bonus target opportunity for similarly situated executives, our Company's overall financial and operational results for the prior fiscal year, the performance of the individual executive officer, the executive officer's potential to contribute to our long-term strategic goals, his or her role and scope of responsibilities within our Company, his or her individual experience and skills, the Compensation Committee's sense of competitive market practices for annual bonuses and the recommendations of our CEO (for NEOs other than himself).

-As a result, our Compensation Committee did not change the target bonus and commission opportunities for our NEOs for fiscal year 2022, except for Messrs.
-Cooper and King.
+As a result, our Compensation Committee did not change the target bonus opportunities for our NEOs for fiscal year 2023.

-Named Executive Officer Fiscal Year 2021 Target Bonus/Commission Opportunity (% of Base Salary) Fiscal Year 2022 Target Bonus/Commission Opportunity (% of Base Salary)
+Named Executive Officer Fiscal Year 2022 Target Bonus Opportunity (% of Base Salary) Fiscal Year 2023 Target Bonus Opportunity (% of Base Salary)

 Mike Rosenbaum 100 100

-Jeff Cooper 60 75
+Jeff Cooper 75 75

-John Mullen (1) - 100

 Priscilla Hung 75 75

+John Mullen 100 100

-Winston King 50 75
+Winston King 75 75

-Frank O'Dowd (2) 122 122